 Being With Birth: An Embodied Inquiry

-A compassionate space to explore, feel, and understand your birth experience through gentle trauma-informed somatic awareness and embodiment.
+A compassionate space to explore, feel, and honor your birth experience through gentle trauma-informed somatic awareness and embodiment.

 Birth experiences, no matter how they unfolded, leave lasting imprints in our bodies.
 Whether your birth was empowering, traumatic, or somewhere in between, those feelings don’t just disappear, they live in us, shaping how we feel, move, and relate to ourselves as mothers.